-Cases of bowel obstruction and perforation have been reported with sevelamer use.
+Cases of bowel obstruction and perforation have also been reported with sevelamer use.

 Patients with dysphagia, swallowing disorders, severe gastrointestinal (GI) motility disorders including severe constipation, or major GI tract surgery were not included in the Renvela clinical studies.

-Monitor for Reduced Vitamins D, E, K (clotting factors) and Folic Acid Levels
+Reductions In Vitamins D, E, K (clotting factors) And Folic Acid Levels

 In preclinical studies in rats and dogs, sevelamer hydrochloride, which contains the same active moiety as sevelamer carbonate, reduced vitamins D, E, and K (coagulation parameters) and folic acid levels at doses of 6-10 times the recommended human dose.
 In short-term clinical trials, there was no evidence of reduction in serum levels of vitamins.
 However, in a one-year clinical trial, 25-hydroxyvitamin D (normal range 10 to 55 ng/mL) fell from 39 ± 22 ng/mL to 34 ± 22 ng/mL (p < 0.01) with sevelamer hydrochloride treatment.
-Most (approximately 75%) patients in sevelamer hydrochloride clinical trials received vitamin supplements, which is typical of patients on dialysis.
+Most (approximately 75%) patients in sevelamer hydrochloride clinical trials were receiving vitamin supplements.

 Standard lifetime carcinogenicity bioassays were conducted in mice and rats.
 Rats were given sevelamer hydrochloride by diet at 0.3, 1, or 3 g/kg/day.
 There was an increased incidence of urinary bladder transitional cell papilloma in male rats of the high dose group (human equivalent dose twice the maximum clinical trial dose of 13 g).
 Mice received dietary administration of sevelamer hydrochloride at doses of up to 9 g/kg/day (human equivalent dose 3 times the maximum clinical trial dose).
 There was no increased incidence of tumors observed in mice.